 “Yes, he’s on this island.
 I’m going to arrest him”

 Alanso was Hulk Hogan’s last case before he retired, and now he’s after some legendary lost treasure.
-But Hogan, despite learning that this old nemesis is in town and trying to kill him, insists he’s not interested in “business”.
+But Hogan, despite learning that this old nemesis is in town to kill him, insists he’s not interested in “business”.

 Hogan rides his stolen jet ski to town…